Luggarythmus/Luggarythmus/README.md

 # 💫 About Me:
-I am studying at the University of Applied Science in Mittweide, Germany.<br><br>I like programming in Java, also that's the programming Language where I have the most knowledge about.
+I am studying at the University of Applied Science in Mittweida, Germany.<br><br>I like programming in Java, also that's the programming Language where I have the most knowledge about.

 ## 🌐 Socials: